moehriegitt/vastringify/README.md

 type casting control in varargs is not needed here due to the type-safety.

-The following conversion letters are recognised:
+#### Conversions

+The format specifiers is terminated by a single conversion character from the following list.

  - `s` prints anything in default notation (mnemonic: 'standard').
    `s` is used by standard C `printf` for strings, and CommonLisp